 The Kugel hernia mesh patch is used to repair ventral hernias.
 There are over 750,000 hernia operations each year in the U.S. C.R.
 Bard, Inc. manufactures the Kugel hernia mesh patch.
 C.R.’s subsidiary, Davol, Inc., owns the device’s patent.

 The Kugel hernia mesh patch comprises two pieces of mesh that surround a flexible plastic ring.
 The surgeon places the mesh patch in a small incision.
 The surgeon would fold the patch and place it at the site of the hernia.
 The released ring would then spring back into its original shape, flattening the patch.
-The meshlike material would serve as a substrate, allowing the hernia patient’s own tissue to grow and assist in healing the hernia.
+The mesh-like material would serve as a substrate, allowing the hernia patient’s own tissue to grow and help heal the hernia.

 The Kugel Mesh Patch can break, however, leading to bowel perforations and chronic intestinal fistulae.
 These are very serious conditions that pose a significant health risk to Kugel hernia patch patients.
 The problem with the Kugel hernia patch is that the plastic component could break and cut through a patient’s internal organs and tissue.
-The FDA has received reports of more than 80 injuries and other problems possibly related to it, including several fatalities.
+The FDA has received reports of over 80 injuries and other problems possibly related to it, including several fatalities.
 Our Kugel hernia patch lawyers expect an increasing number of reports of injuries in the weeks and months to come.